Kentucky Route 79

 Kentucky Route 79 (KY 79) is a 102 mi north–south state highway that traverses five counties in west-central Kentucky.
-It can be seen as an extension of U.S. Route 79 (US 79), as they have the same number and once intersected; KY 79 begins in the same city that US 79 ends, and both travel on a northeast–southwest diagonal.
+It can be seen as an extension of U.S. Route 79 (US 79), as they have the same number and once intersected; KY 79 begins in the same city that US 79 ends, and both travel on a northeast–southwest diagonal path.

 Route description

+Logan County

 KY 79 starts at an intersection with KY 3519, an old alignment of US 431, Main Street in downtown Russellville, while US 79's end is currently at an intersection with US 68 and KY 80 on the eastern side of Russellville.
-KY 79 has an intersection with the new US 68/KY 80 alignment.
+KY 79 has an intersection with the four-lane divided US 68/KY 80 alignment.
 The two routes once met at the intersection of Main Street and Ninth Street, which carried the US 79 route to US 68 before the bypass.